duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/identity-theft-restoration/getting-started.md

 Identity Theft Restoration is a service offered by and in partnership with [Iris® Powered by Generali]({{ site.baseurl }}/privacy-pro/identity-theft-restoration/iris), a leader in helping people recover from identity theft.
 If you become a victim of identity theft while you’re subscribed to Privacy Pro, Iris will assign you a personal advisor to help resolve issues.
 That includes working directly with credit card companies or banks, dealing with paperwork and call centers, handling follow-ups, and providing guidance throughout.

 They will help fix errors in your credit report that result from fraudulent activity; help replace and cancel lost wallet items; help inform the authorities, and more.
 Limited out of pocket expenses may also be covered.
 Assistance is quick and easy; we treat every stolen identity as an emergency.
-Call 24/7 to request assistance, with most calls answered by an expert advisor in 20 seconds or less.
+Call 24/7 to request assistance, with most calls answered by an expert advisor in 30 seconds or less.

 ## Are non-US bank accounts covered?

 Identity Theft Restoration currently only covers bank accounts based in the United States.

+{% include category-footer-nav.md %}